wanchain/awesome-wanchain/README.md

 - [Splitting your secrets with Shamir's Secret Sharing Scheme](https://www.future-processing.pl/blog/splitting-your-secrets-with-shamirs-secret-sharing-scheme/) - Technical Blog by Michal Witas on Future Processing
 - [Example implementation of Shamir's Secret Sharing in Java](https://github.com/timtiemens/secretshare) - Github Repo by timtiemens

+### Differences between MPC and Multi signature

+Multi-signature and MPC are both used for managing account by multi party.
+But MPC has several advantages.

+1. __More generic.__ Muti-signature method is always realized through smart contract or spv script.
+This will limit its range of application.
+Wanchian’s MPC method could adjust almost to any blockchain architectures no matter whether they support smart contract or not.

+2. __Less storage cost.__ Suppose there are N parties controlling an account.
+To send a transaction from this account, about N signatures need to be attached to the transaction by using Muti-signature method.
+But using Wanchian’s MPC method, only one signature in the transaction, the same with a normal transaction.
+Actually, it’s a process of signature aggregation in crypto area.
+In Wanchain’s MPC method, participants locally generate signature shares and then compute the aggregation of them.
+Only the final signature is attached in the transaction.

+3. __Lower transaction fee.__ Muti-signature method has a larger storage cost, also the verification process needs more computation compared to Wanchian’s MPC method.
+So Wanchain’s MPC method has a lower transaction fee.

+In summary, MPC is more general and has less storage cost and lower transaction fee.
+So Wanchain choose it in cross-chain designing.

 ### AMAs And Messages To Community

 - [Optimizing Wanchain — Transition from Startup Advisory to Ecosystem Growth and Mass Adoption](https://medium.com/wanchain-foundation/optimizing-wanchain-transition-from-startup-advisory-to-ecosystem-growth-and-mass-adoption-21166a75d820) - Article by Oliver Birch